-Readiness Assessment and Advisory Countries equipped with knowledge and expertise to implement an enabling policy framework to upscale renewable CSP IITC and North Africa (MENA), and Facilitate the RRA process upon request in 10 member states.
-Five (5) RRA reports are published in 2014 and five (5) in 2015 Design and operationalise an effective approach to utilise the expertise offered by Renewable Energy Policy Advisory Network (REPAN) in RRA and other IRENA programmes - Facilitate the RRA process upon request in additional member states. - Implementation of actions identified in the RRA country report - Collaboration with at least one international organisation as a partner for each RRA and follow up 2014-2015 Facilitate the RRA process IN PROGRESS, ON SCHEDULE Djibouti, Swaziland, Ghana, Oman, Nicaragua, Marshall Islands and Fiji RRA reports finalized in 2014.
+Renewables Readiness Assessment Countries equipped with knowledge and expertise to implement an enabling policy framework to upscale CSP IITC energy deployment and the actions necessary to create an enabling policy and decision- making framework in Africa, Asia-Pacific, the Middle East and North Africa (MENA), and - Facilitate the RRA process upon request in 10 member states.
+Five (5) RRA reports are published in 2014 and five (5) in 2015 - Design and operationalise an effective approach to utilise the expertise offered by Renewable Energy Policy Advisory Network (REPAN) in RRA and other IRENA programmes - Facilitate the RRA process upon request in additional member states. - Implementation of actions identified in the RRA country report - Collaboration with at least one international organisation as a partner for each RRA and follow up 2014-2015 - Facilitate the RRA process IN PROGRESS, ON SCHEDULE Djibouti, Swaziland, Ghana, Oman, Nicaragua, Marshall Islands and Fiji RRA reports finalized in 2014.
 The RRA in Mauritania, Mongolia and Vanuatu have been completed and reports are under preparation.
 Initial discussion with Tunisia, Antigua and Barbuda for RRA are ongoing.
-The RRA workshop in Philippines is planned for last quarter of 2014.
-Design and operationalise an effective approach to utilise the expertise offered by Renewable Energy Policy Advisory Network (REPAN) in RRA and other IRENA programmes IN PROGRESS, ON SCHEDULE The REPAN experts have been involved in providing specific expertise during the RRA process.
-Facilitate the RRA process upon request in additional member states SUBJECT TO VC, IN PROGRESS energy deployment Utilising IRENA's knowledge base and technical expertise, provide in depth, targeted technical advisory services upon request in resource assessments, legal and regulatory frameworks, implementation of standards and quality assurance mechanisms, structuring public-private partnerships, and RE technology deployment frameworks such as small hydro development in Latin America, biomass co- generation, solar and wind in Caribbean and Africa Advisory services on standards and quality assurance and enabling frameworks for deployment of renewables provided Best practices in financing small hydro disseminated - Advisory services on structuring public-private partnerships and resource assessments provided 15 countries are able to utilise the advisory services to design implementation pathways for accelerating RE deployment Advisory services enable participating Member States to make informed decisions and drive actions Improved frameworks for small hydro investment in 5 LAC Countries 2014-2015 Advisory services IN PROGRESS, ON SCHEDULE Best practices in financing small hydro disseminated in October 2014 Advisory services on structuring public-private partnerships and resource assessments provided SUBJECT TO VC, IN PROGRESS Additional funding provided by the Government of Norway
+The RRA workshop in Philippines is planned for last quarter of 2014 Design and operationalise an effective approach to utilise the expertise offered by Renewable Energy Policy Advisory Network (REPAN) in RRA and other IRENA programmes IN PROGRESS, ON SCHEDULE The REPAN experts have been involved in providing specific expertise during the RRA process Facilitate the RRA process upon request in additional member states SUBJECT TO VC, IN PROGRESS Additional funding provided by the Government of Norway renewable energy deployment Utilising IRENA's knowledge base and technical expertise, provide in depth, targeted technical advisory services upon request in resource assessments, legal and regulatory frameworks, implementation of standards and quality assurance mechanisms, structuring public-private partnerships, and RE technology deployment frameworks such as small hydro development in Latin America, biomass cogeneration, solar and wind in Caribbean and Africa - Advisory services on structuring public-private partnerships and resource assessments provided - 15 countries are able to utilise the advisory services to design implementation pathways for accelerating RE deployment - Advisory services enable participating Member States to make informed decisions and drive actions - Improved frameworks for small hydro investment in 5 LAC Countries 2014-2015 Advisory services IN PROGRESS, ON SCHEDULE Best practices in financing small hydro disseminated in October 2014 Advisory services on structuring public-private partnerships and resource assessments provided SUBJECT TO VC, IN PROGRESS Additional funding provided by the Government of Norway